Phantasm: Ravager: Plot

-During a mid-credits scene, Chunk appears through a dimension fork along a desert road, missing a hand, and meets up with Rocky.
-Chunk flirts with her, asking if he "has a chance."
-Rocky teases back saying "there are no other guys around" but then the gang pulls up in the Barracuda and they join them.
-Many giant spheres are seen in the sky looming over ruined cities, indicating the war with The Tall Man still wages on.
+In a mid-credits scene, in the "nightmare" world, a surviving but maimed Chunk emerges from a dimension gate on a desert road, where he meets up with a surviving Rocky.
+He flirts with her as she patches him back up, before they are picked up by Mike, Jody and Reggie.
+As they depart, several giant spheres are seen looming over ruined cities, as the war with The Tall Man still wages on.